Fulcrum-Creatives/fulcrumcreatives/README.md

+# fc-wp-child-theme
-# Fulcrum Creatives child theme for [fc-wp-framework](https://github.com/Fulcrum-Creatives/fc-wp-framework)
+A child theme boilerplate for the fc-wp-framework